Healey clears question to repeal immigrant license law

 On Monday, Healey wrote to Secretary of State Bill Galvin that a review of the proposed referendum by her office determined that the proposal meets the legal criteria to appear on the ballot.

-The move clears a path for opponents of the controversial law to begin collecting the 40,000 signatures of registered voters needed to make the Nov.
-8 ballot.
-The Committee for a Fair and Secure Massachusetts must turn in the signatures to local election clerks before a Aug.
-24 deadline.
+The move clears a path for opponents of the controversial law to begin gathering the 40,000 signatures of registered voters needed to make the Nov.
+8 ballot, which must be turned into local election clerks before the deadline Aug.
+24.

-Two weeks ago, Galvin wrote to Healey asking for a legal review of the proposal to determine if it is subject to the state's initiative petition law and requested "a fair and concise" summary of the new law.
+Two weeks ago, Galvin wrote to Healey asking for a legal review of the proposal to determine if it is subject to the state's initiative petition law and requested "a fair and concise" summary of the ballot question.

 "Given the constitutional time constraints, your prompt attention to this matter is appreciated," Galvin wrote in the June 15 letter.

-The state's Republican Party, which is behind the repeal effort, had accused Healey of "slow-walking" the process of reviewing and certifying the referendum, using "political maneuvers" to delay the signature gathering effort.
+The state's Republican Party, which is behind the repeal effort, accused Healey of "slow-walking" the process of reviewing and certifying the referendum, using "political maneuvers" to delay the gathering of signatures.
 Healey is a vocal supporter of the new law.

-A Healey spokeswoman declined to comment on the GOP's claims but said the AG's office on Monday certified a summary of the referendum, as required by law.
+A Healey spokeswoman declined to comment on the GOP's claims but said the Attorney General's Office certified a summary of the referendum on Monday as required by law.

-Under the new rules, which would go into effect next year, immigrants without legal residency status can only acquire standard driver’s licenses, not federally authorized REAL ID-compliant versions.
-Applicants will be required to produce at least two official identity documents.
+Under the new rules, which would take effect next year, immigrants without legal residency status can only acquire standard driver’s licenses, not federally authorized Real ID-compliant versions.
+Applicants would be required to produce at least two official identity documents.
 They will also need to prove Massachusetts residency to get a driver’s license.

-Supporters of the law say it will improve public safety and the livelihoods of the undocumented motorists who are already driving on the state’s roadways.
+Supporters of the law say it would improve public safety and the livelihoods of the undocumented motorists who are already driving on the state’s roadways.

 Critics say the new law lacks basic safeguards to prevent abuses and would unfairly reward people who are living in the United States illegally.